shishir-msft/LAMP/scalable-wordpres-on-linux/Readme.md

 <h3 align="center">Getting Started with Scalable WordPress on Azure</h3>

   <p align="left">
     This guide will help you get started with the Private Preview for the scalable WordPress on Azure.
-Once deployed, there are optional steps you can take to customize your post-deployment experience.
+Once your workload is deployed, there are optional steps you can take to customize your post-deployment experience.
   </p>
    <p align="center">
   <br/>